 Posted by Mama Kandy Kane on 5/29/2018 to Lighting

-When it comes to choosing lights for and holiday or event why should you choose LED lights and what are the advantages.
-We actually see LED lights in a lot of different places all over that you wouldn't expect like restaurants , drive thur .
-City buildings.
-All over places we don't even think of.
-Why do people choose LED's now days well they are cheaper to have on and have a longer lifespan.
+When it comes to choosing lights for any holiday or event, why should you choose LED lights and what are the advantages?
+We actually see LED lights in a lot of different places all over that you wouldn't expect like restaurants, drive-thrus, city buildings, and all over places we don't even think of.
+Why do people choose LED's nowadays well they are cheaper to have on and have a longer lifespan.

 Easily the most significant advantage of LED's when compared to traditional lighting solutions is the long lifespan.
 The average LED lasts 50,000 operating hours to 100,000 operating hours or more.
 That is 2-4 times as long as most fluorescent, and even sodium vapor lights.
 It is more than 40 times as long as the average incandescent bulb.
 LED's generally consume very low amounts of power.
 The statistics to look for when comparing the energy efficiency of different lighting solutions are called by one of two terms: luminous efficacy or useful lumens These two items essentially describe the amount of light emitted per unit of power consumed by the bulb.
 In our experience, most LED lighting projects to result in a 60-75% improvement in the overall energy efficiency of the facility’s lighting.
 Depending on the existing lights and the particular LED's installed, the savings could be more than 90%.